Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 ### Upper Critical Scenario
 ![image](images/Scenarios/upperCritical.png)

-In our upper critical scenario there are 6 hosts and 4 switches, three slices
+In the upper critical scenario there are 6 hosts and 4 switches.
+Three slices are active:
 - H1 and H4 slice wirh a 3 Mbps link
 - H7 and H8 slice with a 7 Mbps link
 - Bottom slice with H2 and H5 using a 10 Mbps link